dailybruin/the-stack/_posts/2018-11-20-2018db-recruitment.md

 <br>

 <p class = "para">
 This year, first year students comprised the majority of the incoming Daily Bruin intern class, at a total of 51%.
 They dominated the Photo and Design intern classes, comprising 73% and 90% of each class, respectively.
-Furthermore, nearly seven times more freshmen were admitted than seniors.
+Furthermore, nearly seven times more first years were admitted than fourth years.
 </p>

 <p class = "para">